LOADING

 When I first moved to London I went through a LOT of tedious job interviews.
 I always felt like I had to pretend to be somebody I’m not and say things that recruiters wanted to hear, and despite the fact we both knew it was a big fat lie, we still did it … played the game … but what is the point?

-A few months ago, I interviewed with PayPal and one of the hiring managers told me before the interview to use the 3 certain keywords that according to him would get me the job.
+A few months ago, I interviewed with PayPal and one of the hiring managers told me before the interview to use 3 certain keywords that according to him would get me the job.

 I was stunned!
 How did he know I was a good fit before even talking to me and whether I would like the team and the sound of the job?
 Also, if talent is measured by business jargon (industry keywords), then I’m not playing.
 I believe that making the simple complicated is commonplace, but making the complicated simple, is talent.